 Burning wood produces emissions that are widely recognized as harmful to human health.
-Many of these harmful emissions can occur both indoors and outdoors and many devices operate around the clock.
+Many of these harmful emissions can occur both indoors and outdoors.
 People with lung disease face special risks, but so do children, older adults, people with cardiovascular disease and diabetics.

 Wood-Burning Emissions Threaten Lung Health

-Emissions from wood smoke, discussed below, can cause coughing, wheezing, asthma attacks, heart attacks, and premature death, among other health effects.1 Many of these pollutants can worsen air quality indoors and outdoors.
+Emissions from wood smoke, discussed below, can cause coughing, wheezing, asthma attacks, heart attacks, and premature death, among other health effects.
+Many of these pollutants can worsen air quality indoors and outdoors.

 - Particle pollution.
 In some places, wood-burning is the major source of particle pollution.